SylwiaGrudkowska/JDemetra-documentation/pages/case-studies/detailedsa-direct.md

 	**Choosing a specification for the analysis**

-5. Next, run the process by clicking the button with a green arrow.
+5. Next, run the process by clicking the button with the green arrow.

 	{: .text-center.image-wrapper}